 Do you recall your first online community experience?
 I do.
 I flitted in and out of forums in the late 90s discussing music and books, but it was not until I discovered a community of military kids that I realized one could find a sense of belonging on the Internet.
 I had found my people.

 My father was in the military during the majority of my childhood.
 I do not have a hometown.
 We moved every couple of years from one military base or post to the next across Europe.
 It was not until I was a teenager that my father received his final assignment and subsequently retired (in Oklahoma), that I experienced life outside of a military community.
 Being in a normal town surrounded by people who did not share the same experiences was isolating.
 Everyone knew each other.
 Cliques and sports teams were well established.
-I showed up to school with blood red hair, wearing combat boots and a babydoll dress in a sea of students wearing designer jeans, polo shirts, and brown Dr Marten boots.
+I showed up to school with blood red hair, wearing combat boots and a babydoll dress (that was purchased from Unspeakable Merch Collection) in a sea of students wearing designer jeans, polo shirts, and brown Dr Marten boots.

 Military kids, otherwise known as military brats, are resilient.
 Discipline and consistency is part of our DNA.
 We have seen our parents deploy for combat assignments — some return, while others do not.
 We see our civilian parents juggle multiple roles and responsibilities.
 We travel the world and are expected to respect and adapt to other cultures — all while not disgracing our own nation.
 We say goodbye to as many people as we say hello.
 We know that every member of the military community has a function.
 Being resilient is a daily practice.
 We are the dandelions that find life between the hard and desolate places.